stjiub/gosnake/README.md

 # gosnake

 A basic terminal snake game written in Golang using [TCell](https://github.com/gdamore/tcell).
-It is a learning project for me so it is a bit rough.
+This is a personal project for me and I am learning as I go so many things may be broken or rough around the edges.

 ![Gosnake](https://i.imgur.com/aCTNnVI.gif)